Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 may speed the machinations of an organization.
 They will double their speed on a particular task for one month.

-Alternatively, the Exalt may jam up the orginization with some well placed words, slowing down a task by ½ of its original pace.
+Alternatively, the Exalt may jam up the organization with some well placed words, slowing down a task by ½ of its original pace.

 ### Unknowable Visage